Faculty

 Click on name for a specific faculty bio.

 Denise Campbell, BS, PT, OCS, DIP.
-MDT, FAAOMPT, Diploma Breathing Behavior Analysis, Physiotherapist
+MDT, FAAOMPT, Diploma Breathing Behavior Analysis, physiotherapist

 Denise Campbell received her BS degree with honors in Physical Education/Athletic Training from Texas A & M University in 1983, her BS degree with honors in Physical Therapy from the University of Texas, Galveston in 1985, and her Diploma in Mechanical Diagnosis and Therapy from the McKenzie Institute International in Wellington, New Zealand in 1994.
 She is a certified secondary education teacher in Physical Education (Texas, 1983), a Nationally Certified Athletic Trainer (1985), a Certified Breathing Practitioner (Behavioral Physiology Institute, 2009), a Performance Enhancement Specialist (National Academy of Sports Medicine, 2010), an Orthopedic Certified Specialist (American Physical Therapy Association, 2011), and Fellow in the American Academy of Orthopedic Manual Physical Therapy (AAOMPT, 2015).
 She is licensed as a physical therapist in New Mexico and Texas.